Origin of the Pilonidal Sinus

 I have not found this form described in the medical literature and have no explanation for this form of appearance.

-Risk factors for the development of a Pilonidal Sinus
+Risk factors for the Pilonidal Sinus

 Probable risk factors are: